 It is proven that premarital counseling is effective in divorce prevention.
 Couples that opt for premarital education have reported higher levels of marital satisfaction.
 They also experience a 30 percent decline in the likelihood of divorce over five years.

 Marriage therapy or premarital counseling helps you in identifying your fears, teaches you skills to communicate well, and empowers you with techniques that you can adopt to support each other.

 Premarital counseling is highly recommended for couples – It helps you to accept each other’s differences and teaches you to appreciate your significant other with generosity.

-Premarital counseling can prove to be a cornerstone of your relationship and help you save your marriage when the problems in your relationship begin escalating too far.
+Premarital counseling can prove to be a cornerstone of your relationship and help you save your marriage if future problems become too hard to handle.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.